Ratstail91/Toy/c-api/toy_literal_h.md

 * `TOY_IS_TYPE(value)`
 * `TOY_IS_OPAQUE(value)`

-The following macros are used to cast a literal to a specific type to be used.
+The following macros are used to cast a literal to a specific C type to be used.

 * `TOY_AS_BOOLEAN(value)`
 * `TOY_AS_INTEGER(value)`